Cherreads

 'A perfect world.
 Where we won't just live.
 We will be gods.'

-Ahrden didn't want to press his issue because it seemed that the Arcane Agent was too twisted to see the problem that being all-powerful in a dead world was missing the point of being all-powerful in the first place.
+Ahrden didn't want to press the issue because it seemed that the Arcane Agent was too twisted to see that being all-powerful in a dead world missed the point of being all-powerful in the first place.

 'Why not just take my power?'